swtch1/jokesontap/README.md

 ## Known Limitations
 As of writing [uinames.com](https://uinames.com/), which is used to generate the random names, has a rate limit of 3,500 names per minute.
-This limits the  TODO: add details here based on the implementation.
+This is partially mitigated by eagerly querying and storing names in memory, but if pushed the server may not be able to serve a new joke for lack of a random name.

+## TODO
+[ ] Implement caching so that when given the Cache-Control header the server will reuse a previous name.